jufab/opentelemetry-angular-interceptor/README.md

 Go to the jaeger application (http://localhost:16686) to see result.

-More info about the collector here : https://github.com/open-telemetry/opentelemetry-collector
+More info about the collector here: https://github.com/open-telemetry/opentelemetry-collector

 > _* without an Agent or a Collector you can see an error in your browser about sending a "trace"._